Queen of the Night (song): Chart performance

 The song was released to US as an airplay-only single in November 1993.
 Due to Billboards charting requirements at that time, singles without a commercial release were ineligible to chart on the Billboard Hot 100.

 Despite this, the single still found success on several Billboard component charts.
 The original version peaked at number 17 on the Billboard Top 40/Mainstream chart and number 36 on the Billboard Hot 100 Airplay chart.
 It found more modest success on the Hot R&B Airplay chart where it peaked at number 47 and stayed on the chart for 11 weeks.

 In January 1994, the C.J.
 Mackintosh remix topped the Billboard Hot Dance Club Play chart, becoming Houston's fifth number-one dance single and her first Billboard chart-topper as a songwriter and producer.

 The single was released to several other countries.
 In Canada, it peaked at number 39.
-In the UK, it peaked at number 14 on the UK singles chart, and numbers nine and four on the Music Week dance singles and airplay charts.
+In the UK, it peaked at number 14 on its singles chart, and numbers nine and four on the Music Week dance singles and airplay charts.
 It also reached the top 20 in Belgium and Iceland and was a top ten single in Portugal.

 It also placed in the top 40 in the Netherlands, Switzerland and Ireland and had more modest success in Germany, France and Australia.
 It peaked at number 33 on the Eurochart Hot 100.

 Music video

-The accompanying music video for "Queen of the Night", directed by English film director and television producer Mick Jackson, features the full performance Houston gives in the motion picture The Bodyguard, which is interrupted by violence.
+The accompanying music video for "Queen of the Night", directed by English film director and television producer Mick Jackson, features the full performance Houston gives in the motion picture The Bodyguard, which is interrupted by violence in the film.

 The video features footage from the 1927 film Metropolis.
+Since being uploaded to Houston's YouTube channel, the video has been viewed over 22 million times on the platform, with its views paling in comparison to her four previous videos from the soundtrack.

 Live performances

-During the Bodyguard World Tour (1993-1994), the band would start the song off with the hard rock original while Houston was in intermission before she'd return to the stage.
+During the Bodyguard World Tour (1993-1994), Houston's band would start the song off with the hard rock original while Houston was in intermission before she'd return to the stage.

-Houston would sing the original before she reappeared and then the band would launch into the C.J.
-Mackintosh remix version.
+Houston would sing the original before she reappeared onstage and then the band would launch into the funk-inspired Mackintosh remix version.

 At the 1994 Soul Train Music Awards, Houston would play bits of the hard rock version of the song before launching into "I'm Every Woman" when she showed up onstage.

-For the taped shows in South America -- such as Rio de Janeiro, Santiago, Buenos Aires and Caracas, Houston performed both the hard rock and dance versions and would do the same in Johannesburg on November 12, 1994 for the HBO-TV South Africa concert special.
+For the taped shows in South America -- such as Rio de Janeiro, Santiago, Buenos Aires and Caracas, Houston performed both the hard rock and funk versions and would do the same in Johannesburg on November 12, 1994 for the HBO-TV South Africa concert special.

 A June 23, 1994 performance of the song at The Spectrum in Philadelphia was included in the soundtrack reissue, I Wish You Love: More from The Bodyguard, in November 2017.